charmoniumQ/PROBE/docs/benchmark_suite/README.md

 One difference between security and computational science is that security-oriented provenance collectors have to work with adversarial programs: there should be no way for the program to circumvent the provenance tracing, e.g. `PTRACE_DETACH`.
-Computational science, on the other hand, may satisfied by a solution that *can* be intentionally circumvented by an uncooperative program but would work most of the time[, provided it can at least detect when provenance collection is potentially incomplete]{.removed}.
+Computational science, on the other hand, may satisfied by a solution that *can* be intentionally circumvented by an uncooperative program but would work most of the time.
 Other computational science tools use circumventable methods without mention [@xuDXTDarshanEXtended2017].

 <!--